Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Baby walkers — devices designed to give babies mobility while they're learning to walk — can cause serious injuries.
+The American Academy of Pediatrics urges parents not to use baby walkers.

 For example, babies who use baby walkers might: